nicolas-astorga/nicolas-astorga.github.io/content/authors/admin/_index.md

 I’m a Ph.D. student at the University of Cambridge advised by Prof. Mihaela van der Schaar.
 My research explores **Reasoning**, **Bayesian experimental design**, and **Optimization** in the context of **LLMs**.
 Previously, I completed a two M.Sc. in Electrical Engineering and Computer Science at the University of Chile.
 I also worked as an ML Engineer at ALeRCE, and interned at Harvard IACS.

-I am really interested in LLM research, leveraging their inductive biases to drive exploration and exploitation, and using the resulting experience to improve those biases (via in-context learning or training).
-This exploration–exploitation paradigm consists of information acquisition with a goal in mind, making search methods and efficient experimentation also interesting.
+I am really interested in LLM research and leveraging their inductive biases to drive exploration and exploitation, and then using the collected experience to improve those biases (via in-context learning or training).
+This exploration–exploitation is with a goal in mind, making search methods and efficient experimentation also interesting.
 These ideas admit many implementations, which is part of the fun.
 I love that LLMs—and deep learning more broadly—are built to search and learn.